 Skip to contents

-tidyterra is a package that adds common methods from the tidyverse for SpatRaster and SpatVectors objects created with the terra package.
-It also adds specific geom_spat*() functions for plotting these kind of objects with ggplot2.
+tidyterra provides methods from tidyverse packages for SpatRaster and SpatVector objects created with terra.
+It also provides geom_spat*() geoms and scales for plotting those objects with ggplot2.

 Why tidyterra?